-The Company also elected the fair value option for certain of its government guaranteed loans held for investment as the Company believed that fair value was the best indicator of the resolution of those loans at that time.
+The Company also elected the fair value option for certain of its government guaranteed loans held for investment HFI as the Company believed that fair value was the best indicator of the resolution of those loans at that time.
 Depending on market conditions and liquidity needs of the Company, management determines whether it is advantageous to hold or sell government guaranteed loans on a loan-by-loan basis.
 The portion of these loans guaranteed by the government are generally readily marketable in the secondary market and the portion of the loans that are not guaranteed may be sold periodically to other third party financial institutions.
-Interest income on these loans is recorded based on the contractual term of the loan and in accordance with the Company's policy on other loans held for investment.
+Interest income on these loans is recorded based on the contractual term of the loan and in accordance with the Company's policy on other loans held for investment HFI.

 BAYFIRST FINANCIAL CORP.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-(Dollars in thousands, except per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED) (Dollars in thousands, except per share data)

-The aggregate fair value, contractual balance, and gain at September 30, 2023 and December 31, 2022 for government guaranteed loans held for investment, at fair value, were as follows:
+The following tables provide more information about the fair value contractual balance, carrying amount and gain at September 30, 2023 and December 31, 2022 for the unpaid principal outstanding of HFI government guaranteed loans held for investment, measured at fair value were as follows: at March 31, 2024 and December 31, 2023.